 - Reserve for unearned premiums (non-life insurance): Technical reserves for unearned premiums are equivalent to the portion of the premiums relating to the period between the inventory date and the following endowment date.
-They are determined on a prorata basis. - Policy reserves (life insurance): These are intended to cover the long-term obligations (or payment of benefits) resulting from the commitments given, and the costs of managing such contracts. - Reserve for outstanding claims: the reserve for outstanding claims represents the estimation, net of outstanding recoveries, of the cost of all claims reported but not yet settled at the closing date.

-• IBNR (Incurred But Not Reported) claim reserves: these are reserves for claims not yet reported, estimated on a statistical basis.
+They are calculated by policy on a prorata daily basis. - Policy reserves (life insurance): These are intended to cover the long-term obligations (or payment of benefits) resulting from the commitments given, and the costs of managing such contracts.
+They are calculated by policy on a prorata daily basis. - Reserve for outstanding claims: the reserve for outstanding claims represents the estimation, net of outstanding recoveries, of the cost of all claims reported but not yet settled at the closing date.
+Outstanding claim reserve are calculated by claim file based on reserving rules set according to the insurance benefit definition. - IBNR (Incurred But Not Reported) claim reserves: these are reserves for claims not yet reported.
+They are calculated according to an actuarial method (method type: "chain ladder"), where the ultimate claim charge is estimated from a statistical analysis of the payments development on past claim history.
+These estimations are performed in "Best Estimate", adding a calibrated prudential margin so that IBNR reserves are still sufficient even in case of a possible future adverse deviation in claim (not extreme shocks).